-To the extent that data gathered is transferred abroad, the rules of article 273 PC (and other similar secrecy rules), which effectively prohibits the disclosure abroad of non-public third-party information with a sufficient nexus to Switzerland, need to be complied with, in particular by appropriately redacting relevant third-party information.
+To the extent that data gathered is transferred abroad, the rules of article 273 of the PC (and other similar secrecy rules), which effectively prohibit the disclosure abroad of non-public third-party information with a sufficient nexus to Switzerland, must be complied with, in particular by appropriately redacting relevant third-party information.
 However, documents may be transmitted in unredacted form if the third party has consented to the disclosure of its details and if no state interests are involved.

-The Federal Data Protection Act furthermore prohibits any transfer if, in the country of the recipient, there is no data protection comparable to Swiss data protection.
-As Swiss data protection today extends to legal entities the same way it does to natural persons, this is often not the case.
-Furthermore, US data protection regulation is deemed insufficient from a Swiss data protection law point of view.
-However, a transfer may be permitted without consent if it is necessary to enforce claims in court, or in case of overarching public interests (pure private interests are not sufficient).
-Furthermore, there is a group privilege (subject to prior notification of the FDPIC) to transfer data within a group of companies.
-If a cross-border transfer is a problem, the storage and analysis of the data is typically done in Switzerland and the results are only transmitted abroad in an anonymous manner.
+The Federal Data Protection Act prohibits any transfer if, in the country of the recipient, there is no data protection comparable to Swiss data protection.
+Furthermore, US data protection regulation is deemed insufficient from the point of view of Swiss data protection law (even in the case of Privacy Shield certification).
+However, a transfer may be permitted without consent if it is necessary to enforce claims in court or in the event of overarching public interests (pure private interests are not sufficient).

+Furthermore, there is a group privilege to transfer data within a group of companies (subject to robust group internal data protection rules and subject to prior notification of the FDPIC).
+If cross-border transfer is an issue, the storage and analysis of the data is typically done in Switzerland, and the results are only transmitted abroad in an anonymous manner.
 As a consequence, the servers used in the investigation should be located on Swiss territory and be accessed from and reviewed in Switzerland.

-For investigations initiated by a foreign authority or proceedings in a foreign court, article 271 PC also needs to be observed.
-Acts undertaken in Switzerland for and on behalf of (or for the benefit of) a foreign state that, in Switzerland, would be acts done by a public authority are prohibited unless expressly authorised by the federal government, to avoid circumvention of mutual judicial and administrative assistance procedures.
-It must be noted in this regard that the collection of evidence, even in civil law court proceedings, is considered as an act reserved to state officials under Swiss law (as Switzerland has no concept equivalent to that of US pretrial discovery) and accordingly is subject to the limitations of article 271 PC.
-As article 271 PC protects Swiss public authorities, it has no extraterritorial application.
-Accordingly, article 271 PC does not come into play in circumstances where evidence is collected and reviewed outside Switzerland, including, for example, if interviews with Swiss employees are conducted abroad, just across the border from Switzerland.
-Notably, even consent by the involved persons does not prevent the actions taken in Switzerland from being illegal.
-Even acts prior to the initiation of court proceedings may sometimes be considered illegal.
-As a rule, a party in foreign court proceedings may (with certain specific limitations) submit its own documents to support its position in the foreign proceedings.
+For investigations initiated by a foreign authority or proceedings in a foreign court, article 271 of the PC must be observed.
+Acts undertaken in Switzerland for and on behalf of (or for the benefit of) a foreign state that, in Switzerland, would be acts reserved to a public authority are prohibited unless expressly authorised by the federal government, to avoid circumvention of mutual judicial and administrative assistance procedures.

+In this regard, the collection of evidence, even in civil law court proceedings, is considered as an act reserved to state officials under Swiss law (as Switzerland has no concept equivalent to that of US pretrial discovery) and, accordingly, is subject to the limitations of article 271 of the PC.

+As the article protects Swiss public authorities, it has no extraterritorial application.
+Accordingly, it does not come into play in circumstances where evidence is collected and reviewed outside Switzerland, including, for example, if interviews with Swiss employees are conducted abroad.
+Even consent by the involved persons does not prevent the actions taken in Switzerland from being illegal, and even acts prior to the initiation of court proceedings may sometimes be considered illegal.
+As a rule, a party in foreign court proceedings may (with certain, specific limitations) submit its own documents to support its position in the foreign proceedings.
 However, it may not file documents compelled by a court order (similar rules apply to third parties being called as witnesses).
 A third party may only respond to general enquiries.

-In connection with internal investigations conducted in Switzerland, article 271 PC may become an issue if the investigation is conducted with a view to later providing the work product or documents collected to foreign authorities or courts.
-Article 271 PC and article 273 PC do not apply to the company in cases where information is provided through administrative or judicial assistance channels.
-In particular, in connection with foreign proceedings and investigations, the company should to the extent possible request foreign authorities and courts to seek information through the route of administrative or judicial assistance.
+In connection with internal investigations conducted in Switzerland, article 271 of the PC may become an issue if the investigation is conducted with a view to later providing the work product or documents collected to foreign authorities or courts.

+Articles 271 and 273 of the PC do not apply to the company in cases where information is provided through administrative or judicial assistance channels.
+In particular, in connection with foreign proceedings and investigations, the company should, to the extent possible, request foreign authorities and courts to seek information through administrative or judicial assistance.